Pretty Village, Pretty Flame: Plot

-Cut forward to spring 1992, as sporadic violent incidents that would eventually spiral into an all-out war are taking place throughout Bosnia, Milan (Dragan Bjelogrlić), a Serb, and his best friend Halil (Nikola Pejaković), a Muslim Bosniak, both in their late teens, are still in their ethnically-mixed village in eastern Bosnia, playing one-on-one basketball on a makeshift hoop in front of a kafana owned by another Serb villager Slobo (Petar Božović).
-Although the two friends are still very warm and affable with one another, the talk of war is in the air and a degree of tension along ethnoreligious lines is felt, indicating mutual mistrust and apprehension among their respective ethnic groups.
-As Milan and Halil are taking a break from playing ball while having a drink in front of Slobo's kafana, Halil and Slobo engage in a testy conversation the starting point of which is news coming out of Sarajevo about a Muslim attacking a Serb wedding procession and killing the groom's father.
-Rather than commenting on the tragic event directly, Halil focuses on the circumstance that Slobo was informed of this hate crime via reading a Serbian daily newspaper, Večernje novosti, before implicitly dismissing the paper as Serb propaganda and cynically suggesting to Slobo that he should instead be reading Oslobođenje, a Bosnian daily that Slobo in turn dismisses as Muslim propaganda in his sarcastic retort.
-Furthermore, Nazim, a Muslim neighbour of Slobo's, rolls up in a car and trailer with his family and many of their personal belongings in tow, asking Slobo to look after his house while he's away "visiting his sister in Tuzla".
+Cut forward to the spring of 1992, as sporadic violent incidents that would eventually spiral into an all-out war are taking place throughout Bosnia, Milan (Dragan Bjelogrlić), a Serb, and his best friend Halil (Nikola Pejaković), a Muslim Bosniak, both in their late teens, are still in their ethnically-mixed village in eastern Bosnia, playing one-on-one streetball on a makeshift hoop in front of a kafana owned by another Serb villager Slobo (Petar Božović).
+Although the two friends are still very warm and affable towards each other, the talk of war is in the air and a degree of tension along ethnoreligious lines is felt, indicating mutual mistrust and apprehension among their respective ethnic groups.
+As Milan and Halil are taking a break from playing ball while having a drink in front of Slobo's kafana, Halil and Slobo engage in a testy conversation the starting point of which is news from Sarajevo about a Muslim attacking a Serb wedding procession and killing the groom's father.
+Rather than commenting on the tragic event directly, Halil focuses on the medium that informed Slobo of this hate crime, a Serbian daily newspaper, Večernje novosti, before implicitly dismissing the paper as a Serb propaganda tool and cynically suggesting to Slobo that he should instead be reading Oslobođenje, a Bosnian daily that Slobo in turn dismisses as Muslim propaganda in a sarcastic retort.
+Furthermore, Nazim, a Muslim neighbour of Slobo's, rolls up in a car and trailer with his family and many of their personal belongings in tow, asking Slobo to look after his house while he is away "visiting his sister in Tuzla".
 Halil makes a snide comment, suggesting Nazim's fleeing the coming war rather than simply visiting relatives, which Nazim denies unconvincingly.

-Another cut to a few years later, a wounded Milan is shown in a hospital bed at the Military Medical Academy (VMA) in Belgrade, where he taunts a wounded young POW Muslim soldier in the neighbouring room, whom he threatens to kill if his friend in the next bed dies.
+Another cut to a few years later, a wounded Milan is shown in a hospital bed among other wounded soldiers at the Military Medical Academy (VMA) in Belgrade, where he taunts a wounded young POW Muslim soldier in the neighbouring room, whom he threatens to kill if his friend in the next bed dies.

 In 1994, during the conflict, Milan joins the Army of Republika Srpska (VRS) and is attached to a squad that includes: